 In order to reach more people and a younger public, we decided to print the episodes and make it a book!
-Twenty copies have been made and spread in different French junior highschools and highschools.
-The goal was to diffuse scientific knowledge in order to help pupils find what they like in life by hatching their curiosity.
-Moreover it is a way to make known Montpellier iGEM team in the region and more generally to reveal the iGEM competition and world beyond the scientific biotechnologists.
+Twenty copies have been made and spread in different French middle and high schools.
+The goal was to diffuse scientific knowledge to help pupils find what they like in life by hatching their curiosity.
+Moreover, it is a way to increase exposure of our Montpellier iGEM team in the region and more generally to communicate about the iGEM competition and world beyond the scientific biotechnologists.
 It's in French, but you can have a look :

-I’ve gotta PhD collaboration I’ve gotta PhD is a Facebook page created by two Twaianese teams CSMU and NCKU.
-The acronym PhD is used for Public health eDucation and the goal is to share ideas, deliver knowledge, or even start a discussion with any kind of creative formats.
-When we saw the opportunity to spread more knowledge we didn’t hesitate long and decided to participate in the project.
+‘I’ve gotta Ph.D.’ is a Facebook page created by two Twaianese teams: CSMU and NCKU.
+The acronym Ph.D. is used for Public health education and the goal is to share ideas, deliver knowledge, or even start a discussion with any kind of creative formats.
+When we saw the opportunity to spread more knowledge, we didn’t hesitate and decided to participate in the project.
 It was the opportunity to share on another subject than Phagent as our social networks were already dedicated to Phagent.
 You can discover below the subject we choose and the poster created.